 Why do you think there has been such an increase in the children's nonfiction publishing market?

 Two words: Common Core.
-Schools and libraries are the primary market for children’s nonfiction.
+Schools and libraries are the primary markets for children’s nonfiction.
 Since schools are now using more nonfiction in their instruction, book sales are up.
 As a result, publishers are adding more nonfiction to their lists.

 What are the challenges and rewards of writing nonfiction for kids?